 In April 2014, Mrs. Schwab, Kane Gary, and Jasmine Reynolds, in Ms. Robertson’s class at Pleasant Street School, do a role play on the Steps to Respect curriculum skills of how to “walk away, calmly, and report/tell adults at school and at home, if a peer is disrespectful or hurtful to you, or to a peer.”
 The Steps to Respect is completely supportive of the Respect Behavior Rubric created by Mrs. Ellis, Principal.
 The Respect Behavior Rubric for Pleasant Street School is taught to all classes by classroom teachers, the principal and staff, as well as the guidance counselor.
 We are teaching students to: Respect themselves, Respect Others, and Respect Property.
+Speaking of a property, there are tips for purchasing investment property here at leasingandmanagement.com.
+It’s a great guide to maximize the benefits received from your investment.
 Please contact Mrs. Ellis, or Mrs. Schwab, if you would like more information.
+Also visit https://foxytrades.com/timothy-sykes-review/ for you to start investing now.

 Xavier Belliveau, and Mrs. Schwab teach Ms. Robertson’s class about the “3 R’s of Bullying Prevention, ” which include: Recognizing bullying, Refusing bullying, and Reporting/telling bullying behavior you experience, or witness, to adults at school and at home.